Chess self-improvement plan

 9. Listing reasons why I lose, and the mistakes I make, and looking for themes.
 For example, I often can’t see how the board changes in the future after my move, particularly missing that the opponent will now be able to check.
 ACTION: Review my games periodically with a view to drawing out commonalities of things I’ve done wrong.

 10. Having a move plan for every move.
 This means playing "real chess", as Dan Heisman calls it: forcing a MSM (move selection method) on myself and playing it every move.
 That is every move.
 The number of games I have lost by playing well except for one move.
 I need to have a PV (principal variation) for every move.
 I have always been struck by the idea that my opponent’s move should never be a surprise.
+I need to ask: why did my opponent do that? after every move.
+And ask: what are ALL the things that move changes?
+I need to check all checks, captures, and threats for me and my opponent on every move.
+I need to employ a blunder check.
+A late note: Having the right thinking process before each move is perhaps the single most important thing a player cna do - as long as they actually follow that process!
 ACTION: I have a thought process - the problem is working out how to make sure i implement it every move.

 11. Conquering chess stress.
 I get surprisingly stressed and anxious before a game and while playing.
 It is worse for team games because I don’t want to let the side down.
 I don’t yet have an answer to this problem.
 And of course a little bit of tension is good.
 We psychologists talk about the Yerkes-Dodson Law, which says that there is an inverted-U shape relationship between arousal and performance.
 There is a sweet spot for each of us where our playing is best given a particular level of stress and arousal.
 The hard bit is hitting that individual sweet spot.
 I have also noticed that it is important to be settled well before each game starts, with soft music on, and Beau the poodle settled.
 ACTION: not sure other than try to remember I should try my best and other than that it’s only a game, and also to be comfortable and ready to begin at least a couple of minutes before the game is scheduled to start.